tonycao/blog/_posts/2016-02-14-skyline-problem.md

 layout: post
 title:  "Skyline Problems"
 date:   2016-02-14 17:27:33
-categories: Technical
+categories: technical
-tags: interview, algorithm
+tags: interview algorithm
 ---

 A city's skyline is the outer contour of the silhouette formed by all the buildings in that city when viewed from a distance.
 Now suppose you are given the locations and height of all the buildings as shown on a cityscape photo (Figure A), write a program to output the skyline formed by these buildings collectively (Figure B).